Cyfrin/assembly-evm-opcodes-and-formal-verification-course/README.md

 🎯 Exercise: Write *yourself* a message about why you want this
   - This will be important for when things get hard
   - Is it money?
 Save web3?
 Become someone?
 Write down as many reasons as possible.

 ### Section 0 NFT
+- *No section 0 challenge NFT for this one!*

 🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯🎯
 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>